gee-community/ee-initialize-github-actions/README.md

 ## 5. Test the script

-In this case, I'm just **manually triggering the workflow from the "Actions" tab, clicking on the workflow and running the workflow**.
+In this case, I'm just **manually triggering the workflow from the "Actions" tab, clicking on the workflow, and running the workflow**.

 ![image](https://github.com/user-attachments/assets/cd324247-f592-401c-afdd-e5cc5e2d1382)

-As you can see the scripts runs successfully and we get a nice message from the Earth Engine servers 😁
+As you can see, the scripts runs successfully and we get a nice message from the Earth Engine servers 😁

 ![image](https://github.com/user-attachments/assets/280082ef-7caa-419e-8fa2-795bc1e888d1)